Rings of non-commutative functions and their fields of fractions: Evaluation in stably finite algebras

 Let $\scr{A}$ be a (unital) stably--finite algebra over $\C$.
 We say that a $d-$tuple of elements of $\scr{A}$, $a := (a_1, \cdots, a_d)$ belongs to the $\scr{A}-$domain of $f$, $\mr{Dom} _\scr{A} (f)$, if there exists: (i) a unital homomorphism $\varphi _a : \scr{O} _d \rightarrow \scr{A}$ obeying $\varphi _a (\fz _i) = a_i$ for each $1\leq i \leq d$, and (ii), a formal representation $f \sim (A,b,c; \vec{h})$ so that the linear pencil $A \circ \vec{h} (a) := A \circ \varphi _a (\vec{h})$ is invertible in $\scr{A} ^{n\times n} =\scr{A} \otimes \C ^{n\times n}$.
 One then defines Similarly, given a formal representation, $(A,b,c; \vec{h}) \in \C ^{(n\times n)\cdot (k+1)} \times \C ^n \times \C ^n \times \scr{O} _d ^k$, of an element of $\scr{M} _d$, we will say that the $d-$tuple, $a=(a_1, \cdots, a_d) \in \scr{A} ^{1\times d}$ belongs to $\scr{D} _{\scr{A}} (A; \vec{h})$, if there is a homomorphism, $\varphi _a$, obeying $\varphi _a (\fz _i) = a_i$, as before, and if the affine linear pencil $A(\vec{h} (a))$ is invertible in $\scr{A} ^{n \times n}$.

-Of course, there is a question whether the value of $f (a)$ is well defined.
+Of course, there is the question of whether the value of $f (a)$ is well defined.
 Namely, it is not obvious whether or not this definition of $f(a)$, for $a \in \mr{Dom} _\scr{A} (f)$, is independent of the choice of formal representation for $f$.
 That this is indeed always well-defined is the essence of the following theorem.

 \begin{thm} Let $\scr{A}$ be a stably--finite algebra over $\C$.
 Given $f \in \scr{M} _d$ with formal representations $(A,b,c; \vec{h})$ and $(A',b',c'; \vec{h}')$, suppose that $a = (a_1, \cdots, a_d) \in \scr{A} ^{1 \times d}$ belongs to $\scr{D} _\scr{A} (A ; \vec{h}) \cap \scr{D} _\scr{A} (A'; \vec{h} ')$.
 Then, That is, $f$ is well-defined on $\mr{Dom} _\scr{A} (f) \subseteq \scr{A} ^{1\times d}$. \end{thm} The following argument is essentially the same as that used in the proof of \cite[Theorem 4.4]{freefield}. \begin{proof} Suppose that $a = (a_1, \cdots, a_d)$ belongs to the intersection of the $\scr{A}-$domains, $\scr{D} _\scr{A} (A ; \vec{h}) \cap \scr{D} _\scr{A} (A'; \vec{h} ')$, of the formal representations, $(A,b,c;\vec{h} ) \sim f \sim (A',b',c'; \vec{h} ')$ of $f \in \scr{M} _d$, and yet that the evaluations of these representations at $a$ do not agree,